 How is a Members Resolution passed?

 Step one: Members are able to propose a resolution at any of the three People’s Assemblies.
-Council staff are available to assist with preparation of the resolution for presentation at the Assembly.
+If you would like to submit a resolution please email firstname.lastname@example.org.
+Members who have submitted draft resolutions for the People’s Assembly will be contacted by Ta na wa Chen̓tm (Chair & Council Office) staff to assist with finalizing and preparing their resolution for presentation at the Assembly.

 Step two: If there are no objections to the proposed resolutions, they will be approved when the agenda is voted on by Membership.
-Consent agenda items would then be approved to move forward to the next stage at the AGM.
+Consent agenda items would then be approved to move forward to the next stage at the Annual General Meeting (AGM) – third People’s Assembly of the year.
 (Quorum must be met for voting to occur at any assembly.)

-Step three: All approved resolutions from the first and second People’s Assemblies will be included in the agenda for the Annual General Meeting (third People’s Assembly of the year).
+Step three: All approved resolutions from the first and second People’s Assemblies will be included in the agenda for the AGM.

 Step four: As per the Election and Referendum Law, all resolutions must be voted on and ratified at the AGM.
 If the resolution is approved by a majority of eligible Members present and voting, then staff will be instructed to begin preparing work on the resolution.

-A People’s Assembly resolution is also subject to Council’s fiduciary duty to all Squamish Nation Members.
-In other words, Council is legally obligated to act in the best interests of the Membership as a whole – resolutions will be reviewed to ensure that they align with this responsibility.
+A People’s Assembly resolution is also subject to Nexwsxwníw̓ntm ta Úxwumixw (Council)’s fiduciary duty to all Members.
+In other words, it is legally obligated to act in the best interests of the Membership as a whole – resolutions will be reviewed to ensure that they align with this responsibility.

 Quorum is the minimum number of eligible voting members that must be in attendance for voting to occur.
 The numbers required for quorum are established in the Election and Referendum Law: the first two assemblies of the year require 5 percent of eligible voters to achieve quorum, and the third assembly of the year (AGM) requires 12 percent of eligible voters to achieve quorum.

 Show up early!
-The meeting starts exactly at 6:00 pm on Friday, October 13 and 10:00 am on Saturday, October 14.
-Quorum must be established within 45 minutes of these start times, otherwise the meeting will adjourn and no voting will occur.
+Quorum must be established within 45 minutes of the start time, otherwise the meeting will adjourn and no voting will occur.
 It is important to arrive early to sign in and receive voting instructions.